FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 As a one-guide operation, my availability varies.
 I promise to respond promptly.

 Well, I'd have to raise my rates, since such sites take a significant cut of revenue.
+Also, they'd constrain my flexibility.

-How has the pandemic changed your tours?
+How did the pandemic change your tours?

-Also, I think the "time off" improved my tours, since I've done deeper research on tour topics, as well as reflection--after leading online "webinars"--on what mix of information and images enhance a tour.
+I think the "time off" improved my tours, since I've done deeper research on tour topics, as well as reflection--after leading online "webinars"--on what mix of information and images enhance a tour.
 I bring more images now.
 Nearly every tour has a binder full of images.

 Why "New York Like a Native" if you focus on Brooklyn?